dracory/liveflux/docs/handler_and_transport.md

 .hidden.flux-request { display: inline-block; }
 ```

 You can also use the literal value `this` to toggle the trigger element.
-The compatibility `htmx-request` class makes existing htmx indicator styles work without changes.